What Businesses Need to Know About the New PPP Loan Forgiveness Application

 - For loans below $150,000, totals will be released, aggregated by zip code, industry, business type, and various demographic categories.

 The calculation for how the borrower got the loan is a factor for some financial information about the company.
 Two liability concerns are for the public to then use this data to arrive at general conclusions about the number of employees and/or employee salaries, or for criminals to potentially look at businesses with high salaries.
 To counter these concerns, businesses need to assess whether their internal controls are strong enough to withstand public scrutiny and protect the business’s sensitive data.
-One example that James mentioned was positive pay.
+One example mentioned was positive pay.

 Understanding the PPP Loan Forgiveness Rule Changes